 With Christmas now behind us, you might be thinking about taking down your tree soon.
 If you have a real tree, don’t be so quick to throw it out with the stale cookies and ripped wrapping paper, though.
 Many animals enjoy eating or playing with pine trees, so you may want to check with zoos or farms in your area to see if they’ll take it off your hands.
-Below, we’ve listed five animals that won’t turn down a tasty tree, as well as several locations that are currently accepting them.
+Below, we’ve listed five animals that won’t turn down a tasty tree.
 (But if you’re planning to donate, make sure to remove the tinsel and decorations first!)

-The North Georgia Zoo in Cleveland, Georgia, is accepting donated Christmas trees for the “enrichment” of its kangaroos, porcupines, camels, wolves, and other furry residents.
-“Enrichment is a fancy word for entertainment,” Rachel Heck, visitor experience lead at the zoo, tells the Gainesville Times.
+The North Georgia Zoo in Cleveland, Georgia, accepts donated Christmas trees for the “enrichment” of its kangaroos, porcupines, camels, wolves, and other furry residents.
+“Enrichment is a fancy word for entertainment,” Rachel Heck, visitor experience lead at the zoo, told the Gainesville Times in 2018.
 “It keeps their minds stimulated.”
 Different animals use the trees in different ways, but kangaroos in particular like to grab and play with the branches, which are suspended above their enclosure.
-The zoo will accept trees until December 31 as long as they’re still green and chemical-free.
+The zoo will accept trees until January 4 as long as they’re still green, chemical-free, and cleared of all decorations.

 In recent years, The Elephant Sanctuary in Hohenwald, Tennessee, has given resident elephants donated Christmas trees to munch on around the holidays.
 The trees supplement the elephants’ usual diet and provide an extra dose of nutrients, thanks to the sweet resin they contain.
 They also make a nice plaything, and you can watch an elephant tossing around a branch in the video above.
-The Sanctuary is accepting trees this year until January 5; all trees must be free of pesticides, ornaments, and things like tinsel, and there's a five-tree limit per household.
+Last year, The Elephant Sanctuary accepted trees until January 8.
+All trees must be free of pesticides, ornaments, and things like tinsel.